 This is the second part of our 8-part Deep Dive Series into the LiteTouch system.
+In this part we go over how LiteTouch works and some different things it controls through the use of modules.
 At TSB we are committed to educating people through our own independent research about automation systems.
-However, we are not perfect, so if something appears wrong in our research, please contact us or leave a comment below for us to address.
+However, we are not perfect, so if something appears wrong in our research then please contact us or leave a comment below for us to address.

-LiteTouch is a hardwired, panelized home automation system.
-It uses different “modules” to control functions such as for dimming lights or controlling relays.
+LiteTouch is a hardwired panelized home automation system.
+LiteTouch works by using “modules” to control functions such as for dimming lights or controlling relays.
 These modules are wired and enclosed in panels.
 The user interfaces with the system by way of keypads that are placed throughout the house.
-The keypads are comprised of a range of multiple buttons, ranging from one button to 9.
+The keypads are comprised of a grid of buttons, ranging from one button to nine.
 Each button is programmed to control individual loads or pre-programmed scenes.
-When a button on the keypad is pressed, a signal is sent to the Central Control Unit (CCU) which processes it and carries out the programmed command.
+By pressing a button on the keypad, a signal is sent to the Central Control Unit (CCU).
+The CCU then processes it and carries out the programmed command.
 All commands are run through the CCU as it is the brains of the automation system.
 Programming of the CCU is done through software called LiteWare, which is run on a computer that is locally connected to the CCU via a cable.

 There are lots of different modules available for various things you need.
-The most common modules are the dimmers.
+The most common modules are the various dimmer modules.
 These are either 4-channel or 8-channel dimmers and come in either 120, 240, or 277 volts.
-The 4-channel or quad dimmer module has a much higher capacity than the 8-channel dimmer, so it is used for higher wattage lights.
+The 4-channel or quad dimmer module has a much higher capacity than the 8-channel dimmer.
+For this reason it is used for higher wattage lights.
 The 8-channel dimmer module is better suited for dimming lots of small lights.
-Using both modules together make for a more efficient lighting setup.
-It is important to note that when LiteTouch was made it focused on incandescent and fluorescent dimming so the lights it’s designed for are NOT LEDs.
+Using both modules together makes for an efficient lighting setup.
+It is important to note that when LiteTouch was made it focused on incandescent and fluorescent dimming so it’s not designed for LEDs.
 Therefore, LiteTouch dimming modules can have problems when dimming LEDs if you’ve upgraded your lights to save energy.

-All of this so far has been simple ON or OFF control or dimming of lights, but the real magic starts with programming the CCU for specialized functions.
-By combining the lighting controls, we talked about before, with some specific parameters, your home becomes “smart”.
+So far we’ve gone over simple ON/OFF control or dimming.
+The real magic starts with programming the CCU for specialized functions.
+By combining the lighting controls that we talked about before with specific parameters, your home becomes “smart”.
 This is where you can add things like time-based control to your lighting.
-For example, if it is past 11 pm, you can have the pathway lights turn on automatically to help you walk around at night or turn off automatically after a fixed time after you turn it on.
-Additional smart capabilities can be added to the system via another module that adds data inputs.
+For example, if it is past 11 pm, you can have the pathway lights turn on automatically to help you walk at night.
+You could then have them turn off automatically after a fixed time.
+Additional smart capabilities can be added to the system via a module that adds data inputs.
 These data input modules come in two types – maintained contact and momentary contact data input.
 With these modules you can add things like a motion sensor to a room that turns on the lights when someone walks by or the added use of RF remotes.

-All the modules, and their functionality, discussed can be replicated with newer automation systems, such as the Loxone automation system.
-With newer systems you also have additional features such as mobile control, remote access, and you have much stronger integration options to work with more smart devices.
-However, with this you want to be careful to ensure that the brains of your automation system remain in your home, much like LiteTouch was.
+All of the modules can be replicated with newer automation systems, such as the Loxone automation system.
+With newer systems you also have additional features such as mobile control and remote access.
+In addition you have much stronger integration options to work with many smart devices.
+However, you want to be careful to ensure that the brains of your automation system remain in your home, much like LiteTouch was.